celer-network/sgn-v2-contracts/contracts/message/README.md

 ### SGN Fee

-SGN charges fee to sync, store, and sign messages.
-Whoever calles `sendMessageWithTransfer` or `sendMessage` in [MessageBusSender](./messagebus/MessageBusSender.sol) should put same fee as `msg.value` in the transaction, which will later be distributed to SGN validators and delegators.
+SGN charges fees to sync, store, and sign messages.
+Whoever calls `sendMessageWithTransfer` or `sendMessage` in [MessageBusSender](./messagebus/MessageBusSender.sol) should put some fee as `msg.value` in the transaction, which will later be distributed to SGN validators and delegators.
 The fee amount is calculated as `feeBase + _message.length * feePerByte`.

 ### Executor Fee

-Executor charges fee to submit execute message transactions.
+Executor charges fees to submit executeMessage transactions.
 How to charge and distribute executor fees is entirely decided at the application level.
-Celer IM framework dos not enforce any executor fee mechanism.
+Celer IM framework does not enforce any executor fee mechanism.